 You will understand that island hopping Thailand has not much to do with its culture, as you will most probably end up with a beer in your hand every evening.
-The islands are amazing don’t get me wrong and you will see fantastic landscapes, beautiful beaches, and the most stunning sunsets, but for a cultural trip you will need to head North of Bangkok to places like Chiang Mai, Chiang Rai, Pai, Ayutthaya, etc. Looking for some great hiking trails in Koh Tao?
-Check out my blog 5 times a Koh Tao viewpoint!
+The islands are amazing don’t get me wrong!
+You will see fantastic landscapes, beautiful beaches, and the most stunning sunsets, but for a cultural trip you will need to head North of Bangkok to places like Chiang Mai, Chiang Rai, Pai, Ayutthaya, etc.

 Planning a trip to the islands in Thailand

 You are spoiled for choice with so many beautiful islands to choose from and I can’t tell you what is the best island to visit in Thailand.
 Every island is different, some small and quiet, some big and busy, some are die-hard party islands, some have a yoga vibe, some have a mix of everything!
 I have been to most of the touristy islands and wrote a complete guide for island hopping in Thailand in where I explain what you can expect where.
 Read this first before you choose your island while planning a trip to Thailand, I don’t want you to end up on the wrong island and be disappointed.

 Traveling to Chiang Mai